reactioncommerce/reaction-component-library/styleguide/src/sections/ComponentsContext.md

 Lastly, if you're wondering why we don't just have a default components context built into the library package, it's for two reasons:
 - Importing all the components anywhere in the library codebase would mean that you are no longer able to tree-shake them out of your app.
 You would be stuck with all of the components code, even if you provided your own components context in which you were only using a few of them.
 - We would have to provide multiple versions of the context, or only the latest version.
 Either way, it could lead to a lot of confusion about which version of a component is being used in which places.
-By giving full control to the app developer, it is very easy to see which versions of which components your app is using, and to remove the code for all unused Reaction Design System components from your app JavaScript bundle.
+By giving full control to the app developer, it is very easy to see which versions of which components your app is using, and to remove the code for all unused Reaction Storefront Component Library components from your app JavaScript bundle.